acne diet

 If you think about your standard diet, most American's consume ultra-processed foods for at least 57% of their diet and this survey was done in 2002, so the number could potentially be higher nowadays.

-The reason that it can be bad for acne is because your hormones are going crazy and when your insulin’s going crazy, and your inflammation’s going crazy, and acne sufferers already have higher inflammation, it’s just that it’s too much for your body to handle and so it comes out in the form of cystic acne.
+This can be worsen acne because your hormones are out of balance, and when your insulin’s going crazy, and your inflammation’s going crazy, and acne sufferers already have higher inflammation, it becomes too much for your body to handle which leads to more cystic acne.

 Evidence That A Low GI Diet Reduces Acne

-There are several studies that have been done that point to a low GI diet reducing acne.
+There are several studies that have been done that show how a low GI diet correlates to less acne.

 In a US study, over 2000 patients were put on a low GI diet and at the end, 87% of the patients reported less acne, and 91% reported needing less acne medication.

-Another study that was done in 2007 tested a controlled group of acne sufferers that were encouraged to include carbohydrates in their diet vs another group of acne sufferers that were placed on the low GI diet.
+Another study in 2007 tested a controlled group of acne sufferers that were encouraged to include carbohydrates in their diet vs another group of acne sufferers that were placed on the low GI diet.

 In the low GI diet group, there was a significant reduction in pimples and also a decreased sensitivity to insulin levels after only 12 weeks!
 With these studies, it just goes to show that diet does play a role in inflammation and acne.

-I just think that it’s crazy that there’s not more talk on the connection between diet and acne especially online and with social media.
+I just think that it’s crazy that there’s not more talk on the connection between diet and acne.

 Also a low GI diet in most cases would not harm people so perhaps it is something that could be recommended more often in the medical community as a large variety of foods can be included, and in may even have other benefits like increased cardiovascular health.